 The relative frequency column should add up to 1.00.
 It might be off a little due to rounding errors.
-The tables in this section have been posted for you to play with at this link.

 Now that you have the frequency and relative frequency table, it would be good to display this data using a graph.
 There are several different types of graphs that can be used: bar chart, pie chart, and Pareto charts.